 This course will use archaeological and ethnohistorical information to examine the people who lived in Mesoamerica (currently, Mexico, Belize, Honduras and Guatemala) prior to and at the time of early contact with Europeans.
 Students will use archaeological data to study the Aztecs, Maya and Zapotecs and their predecessors.
 Students will also refine their knowledge of archaeological inquiry and methods.
-Prerequisites: ANTH 240/243 or 250/253 or permission of the instructor.
+Prerequisite: ANTH 243 or 253 or permission of the instructor.
 Three credits.
-Not offered 2010-2011.
+Offered in alternate years; next offered 2015-2016.